-The seminar is directed at students, whose knowledge of Chinese is in line with level C1-C2 of the "Common European Framework of Reference for Languages" and who would like to improve their Chinese in general as well as subject-specific
+The seminar is directed at students, whose knowledge of Chinese is in line with level C1-C2 of the "Common European Framework of Reference for Languages" and who would like to improve their Chinese in general as well as subject-specific.

 general as well as subject-specific.

 Obligatory registration: yes Further information on registration:

 "Student Portal"

 Courses Hours per week Self-study

 Lecture 2 2

 (additional offer: Exercise) (2) -

 ECTS in total 2

-Form of assessment Written and/or oral of mine the exact form ments of the module.
-The exam registration exam period. in accordance wi e element. th the require-
+Form of assessment mine the exact form ments of the module exam.
+The examiner will deter- in accordance with the require- e element. on is only possible for the first

 Preliminary course work Obligatory attendance and sufficient participation

 Lecturer/Person in charge Didi Zhang

 Duration of module 1 semester

 Offering Spring semester

 Language Chinese and German

 Program-specific educational goals LG 1, LG 3

 Grade graded

 Range of application B.Sc.
 Business Admir nistration